MG2104 Manufacturing Technology and Planning 7.5 credits

 Course is alternating lectures, exercises and laboratory work.
 International guest lecturers is an important part of the course.
 Company visits.

-Compulsory for TPRMM1
+Compulsory for TPRMM1 who have not taken

 Only for students of the TPRMM Master Programme